Cavite City: Languages

-Chabacano is a Spanish-influenced creole language formerly spoken by majority of the people living in the city of Cavite.
+Chabacano is a Spanish-influenced creole language formerly spoken by majority of the people living in the city.
 Chabacano emerged sometime after the arrival of the first Spaniards and Mexicans in the late 16th century.
-During this period, the people that lived near the military arsenal in Cavite City put themselves in contact with the Spaniards and Mexicans and began to incorporate in their own dialect many Spanish words, which then gave birth to the creole.
-Majority of residents today speak Tagalog.
+During this period, the people that lived near the military arsenal in Cavite City communicated with Spaniards and Mexicans and began to incorporate Spanish words into their vernacular.
+Today, a majority of residents speak Tagalog.

-Today, Chabacano is generally considered to be dying with only a fraction of the people, mostly elderly, able to speak the language.
-According to the Philippine professor, Alfredo B. German who wrote a thesis on the grammar in Chabacano dialect, the present conditions no longer favor the disenrolment of the same one.
-There are many probable reasons for the diminishing of Chabacano, among these being the massive arrival of Tagalog-speaking migrants to the city of Cavite, and intermarriage.
+Today, Chabacano is generally considered to be dying, with only a fraction of people, mostly elderly, able to speak the language.
+According to the Philippine professor Alfredo B. German, who wrote a thesis on the grammar of Chabacano, the present conditions do not encourage people to learn the language.
+There are many likely reasons for the diminishing of Chabacano, such as the influx of Tagalog-speaking migrants and intermarriage.

-One of the poets and Philippine writers, Jesus Balmori expressed himself in Chabacano.
-He was a great admirer of the dialect and wrote several verses in it.
-Another admirer of this dialect was Don Jaime de Veyra, the illustrious writer and famous Philippine historian, who feared more than all the probable extinction of the Chabacano when he wrote the following prophetic lines, "I am afraid that the inevitable absorption of the "Tagalog invasion" on one side and the invasion of the English on the other hand, will wipe out or extinguish this inherited Castilian language in existence with his last representatives in the following generation."
-Professor Gervacio Miranda who also wrote a book in Chabacano said in his preface the following thing, "My only objective to write this book is to possibly conserve in written form the Chabacano of Cavite for posterity," fearing the extinction of the dialect.
+Philippine writer and poet Jesus Balmori expressed himself in Chabacano, and wrote several verses in it.
+Don Jaime de Veyra, writer and famous Philippine historian, wrote the following lines: "I am afraid that the inevitable absorption of the 'Tagalog invasion' on one side and the 'invasion of the English' on the other hand, will wipe out or extinguish this inherited Castilian language in existence with its last representatives in the following generation."
+Professor Gervacio Miranda, who also wrote a book in Chabacano, said in his preface: "My only objective to write this book is to possibly conserve in written form the Chabacano of Cavite for posterity," fearing the extinction of the language.